Giftbit/internal-edhi/README.md

 All of these scripts assume access to the database is restricted to a role (probably InfrastructureAdmin) and that MFA is required.
 If you don't have MFA enabled or access to the database isn't restricted to a role you have done bad things and you should feel bad.

+The scripts do have some debug logging.
+You can enable this by setting the `DEBUG` enviornment variable to `true` eg: `DEBUG=true ./node_modules/.bin/ts-node scripts/findAccountId.ts`

+### Find accoundId

+`./node_modules/.bin/ts-node scripts/findAccountId.ts`

+Search through Accounts and AccountUser email addresses for the given string.
+The search is case sensitive, so if you're searching for a company name like "FooBar" you might also try "foobar."

+You may find multiple Accounts if developers from the company set up testing development accounts.
+This is not unusual.

 ### Export database

+`./node_modules/.bin/ts-node scripts/export.ts`

-You can export the entire database to a single JSON file with the command `./node_modules/.bin/ts-node scripts/export.ts`.
+Export the entire database to a single JSON file with the command .
 This should only be done as part of turning off Lightrail for good.